Island Peak Climbing Overview

 Our journey starts with an adventurous flight from Kathmandu to Lukla.
 The walking begins right away from Lukla and goes through Phakding to the Dudh Koshi valley following through Namche, and then Tengboche to Dingboche.
 Finally, we move downwards to Chhukung and upwards to the Island Peak Base Camp and prepare for our venture.

 Peak climbing requires lots of practice as well as involves crossing the crevassed glacier and extensive use of gears such as ladders, jumar, ropes, and traversing through the snowy terrain.
-On our 17 days itinerary, the 10th day is dedicated to practicing climbing techniques using proper gears, and the following day we summit the peak.
+On our 17-day itinerary, the 10th day is dedicated to practicing climbing techniques using proper gear, and the following day we summit the peak.

 Island Peak Climbing Highlights